If you’re looking for headphones that won’t get in the way of your workout, the Bose Sport Open Earbuds review is a great option.

 The unit ships with just over 50GB of storage.

-Bose Music app downloads can be put on the device, but if you want to stream music, this is the only method of doing so.
+Bose Music app downloads can be put on the device, but this is the only method if you are streaming video.
 It’s as easy as putting music on your phone and syncing it to the Bose.

-The unit has 8GB of RAM, so it does have a bit of a stutter if you have a lot of music on the device at once.
+The unit has 8GB of RAM, so it does have a bit of a stutter if you have a lot of music on the device at the same time.

-If you’re looking for a pair of earbuds that have a tight seal, the Bose Sport Open Earbuds are not for you.
+If you’re looking for a pair of earbuds with a tight seal, the Bose Sport Open Earbuds are not for you.
 They do not come with a noise-canceling or noise-isolating design.

-The Sport Open earbuds do seal around your ears and block some outside noise, but it’s pretty much the same as any other pair of earbuds.
+The Sport Open earbuds seal around your ears and block some outside noise, but it’s pretty much the same as any other earbuds.
 They provide a decent amount of ambient noise isolation as well.

 Although the noise isolation performance of open-ear headphones is poor, it’s not surprising.